 Have questions for us?:

-If you questions related to this topic we'd be happy to help.
-You can call us at (902) 826-3070 to set up a meeting or contact us online.
+If you have any questions about to buy or not to buy you can call us at (902) 826-3070 or email us at firstname.lastname@example.org to set up a meeting with one of our lawyers at our Tantallon law firm.
 You can also schedule a no commitment Issue Review Consult for $100+HST where you have the opportunity to explain your situation to a lawyer and get basic advice before deciding whether or not you'd like to retain us.

 By: Briana O'Grady, J.D. - Associate Lawyer

 The information and materials on this blog are provided for general informational purposes only and are not intended to be legal advice.
 Nothing contained on this blog is legal advice or constitutes a legal opinion.
 While it is our goal to provide information which is current, legislative changes and court decisions, among other matters, may result in some information no longer being current or accurate.
 You should consult a lawyer before relying on any information.
 The views expressed herein by individual contributing lawyers posting entries to the blog are solely those of the authors and should not necessarily be attributed to or considered representative of the firm of Highlander Law Group Lawyers